mbercx/softdev-101/docs/ci.md

 If a workflow fails, you can click into it to see which step failed and read the error messages to debug the issue.

+!!! tip "Check your actions!"

+    Learning how to write GitHub actions can be a tutorial in itself.
+    For now, go to your repository on GitHub, and click on the Actions tab.
+    Explore the various actions that ran, and see what you can understand.